microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

 You will deploy a FHIR sample JavaScript app in Azure to read patient data from the FHIR service.

 Hint:
-- **[Create a new Web App](https://docs.microsoft.com/en-us/azure/healthcare-apis/tutorial-web-app-write-web-app#create-web-application)** in Azure Portal to host the FHIR sample JavaScript app.
+- **[Create a new Azure Web App](https://docs.microsoft.com/en-us/azure/healthcare-apis/tutorial-web-app-write-web-app#create-web-application)** in Azure Portal to host the FHIR sample JavaScript app.
-- Check in secondary Azure AD tenant that a **[Resource Application](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-resource-azure-ad-client-app)** has been registered for the FHIR server resource.
+- Check in secondary Azure AD tenant (can be same as your primary AAD tenant if you already have admin privilleges) that a **[Resource Application](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-resource-azure-ad-client-app)** has been registered for the FHIR server resource.

     Note:
     - If you are using the Azure API for FHIR, a Resource Application is automatically created when you deploy the service in same AAD tenant as your application.
-    - In the FHIR Server Sample environment deployment, a Resource Application is automatically created for the FHIR server resource.
+    - In the FHIR Server Sample environment deployment, a Resource Application is automatically created for the FHIR Server resource.

-- **[Register a public client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/tutorial-web-app-public-app-reg)** in Secondary Azure AD tenant to allow the deployed Web App to authenticate and authorize for FHIR server API access.
+- **[Register a public client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/tutorial-web-app-public-app-reg)** in Secondary Azure AD tenant (can be primary tenant if you already have directory admin privillege) to allow the deployed Web App to authenticate and authorize for FHIR server API access.

     Hint: Ensure that the Reply URL matches the Web App URL
     - In AAD App Registration, configure a new Web platform under Authentication blade